nion-software/nionswift/docs/introduction.rst

   :width: 320
   :alt: Example of the Swift Workspace

-The central workspace is for display panels which can either display a single data item or thumbnail images of multiple data items in one of the browser formats.
+The central workspace shows display panels which can either display a single data item or thumbnail images of multiple data items in one of the browser formats.
 For more information, see :ref:`display-panels`.

 The utility panels surrounding the central workspace allow you to make adjustments to a selected data item in a display panel.
 For more information on their specific functions, see :ref:`user-interface`.